God of War (2018 video game): Characterization

-During E3 2016, GameSpot mistakenly reported that Kratos' son's name was Charlie, which Barlog laughingly denied.
+During E3 2016, GameSpot mistakenly reported that Kratos's son's name was Charlie, which Barlog laughingly denied.
 As a nod to this, the giant turtle above Freya's house in the game was named Chaurli.
-In January 2017, after a fan downloaded the God of War overture and saw the track's details that said, "An introduction to Kratos and Atreus", Barlog confirmed on Twitter that Atreus was in fact the son's name.
+In January 2017, after a fan downloaded the God of War overture and saw the track's details that read, "An introduction to Kratos and Atreus", Barlog confirmed on Twitter that Atreus was in fact the son's name.
 Barlog said Atreus was unaware that Kratos was a demigod and did not know about his past.
-They did not reveal details of Atreus' mother before the release because she was a critical part of the story.
-Barlog said that during gameplay, Atreus would be "like magic, an additional combat resource, and [the player is] training him and teaching him."
+They did not reveal details of Atreus's mother before the release because she was a critical part of the story.
+Barlog said that during gameplay, Atreus would be "like magic, an additional combat resource, and [the player is] training him and teaching him".
 The developers said Atreus would not be a burden during gameplay.
 The team experimented with several different approaches for Atreus to ensure he was an empowering presence.
-Barlog said he did not want the game to be an escort mission where the artificial intelligence caused a problem for the player.
-Their goal was for Atreus to enhance Kratos' capabilities without becoming a liability.
+Barlog said he did not want the game to be an escort mission wherein the artificial intelligence causes a problem for the player.
+Their goal was for Atreus to enhance Kratos's capabilities without becoming a liability.
 This resulted in the developers having Atreus act freely unless the player uses a button to issue specific commands to him.
 Atreus was also designed to call out enemy locations during combat.
 Since the camera is closer to Kratos, some enemies might be difficult for the player to see.
-Jason McDonald said it took a lot of iterations with the enemies and Atreus to make it all work together.
+Lead gameplay designer Jason McDonald said that it took a lot of iterations with the enemies and Atreus to make it all work together.